-The City of Tontitown has a responsibility to ensure safe-working conditions for its employees and a productive city workforce unimpaired by chemical substance abuse.
-To satisfy these responsibilities, the city is committed to maintaining a work place that is free from the effects of drugs, alcohol, or other performance-impairing substances.
+The City of Tontitown has a responsibility to ensure safe working conditions for its employees and a productive city workforce unimpaired by chemical substance abuse.
+To satisfy these responsibilities, the city is committed to maintaining a workplace that is free from the effects of drugs, alcohol, or other performance-impairing substances.
 All employees are expected to obey all laws regarding the use of illegal drugs or alcohol.
-The city prohibits the possession, unlawful manufacturing, distribution of illegal drugs or the abuse of alcohol or prescription drugs while on city premises during work hours.
+The city prohibits the possession, unlawful manufacturing, distribution, and abuse of illegal drugs or alcohol while on city premises during work hours.